emilyriederer/website/content/post/resource-roundup-causal/index.md

 -   [Mastering Metrics](https://www.amazon.com/gp/product/0691152845/ref=ox_sc_act_title_3?smid=ATVPDKIKX0DER&psc=1) and [Mostly Harmless Econometrics](https://www.amazon.com/Mostly-Harmless-Econometrics-Empiricists-Companion/dp/0691120358/ref=pd_sbs_14_1/134-6784964-9794862?_encoding=UTF8&pd_rd_i=0691120358&pd_rd_r=ebba5491-d197-4e79-be24-ec7e1c2bda17&pd_rd_w=xvRCC&pd_rd_wg=dpUZo&pf_rd_p=bc074051-81d1-4874-a3fd-fd0c867ce3b4&pf_rd_r=69D56CVPRFHAWNKFARBY&psc=1&refRID=69D56CVPRFHAWNKFARBY) by Joshua Angrist and Jorn-Steffen Pischke
 -   [The Book of Why](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X/ref=sr_1_1?dchild=1&keywords=book+of+why&qid=1596111613&s=books&sr=1-1) by Judea Pearl

 [^1]: Field experiments are technically a type of experiment not observational inference.
-However, they also pose additional "real world" challenges that differ from controlled, clinical research, so both the challenges and methods here are useful to understand
+However, they also pose additional "real world" challenges that differ from controlled, clinical research, so both the challenges and methods here are useful to understand.
+In particular, *encouragement designs* are a derivative of instrumental variable methods.
+These may have been inadvertently conducted in your business strategy and be available in historical data.